"Halftones" - Contemporary Painting Series

 HALFTONES - A Series of Paintings by John Potter:

-Halftones are a technique for creating images using dots, lines, or other repeating patterns.
-Developed in the 1800s, this method was designed to reproduce black-and-white images with the illusion of gray tones while using only black ink.
+Halftones are a method of image construction that uses dots, lines, or other repeating patterns to simulate tonal variation.
+Developed in the 19th century, this technology made it possible to reproduce black-and-white images with the appearance of gray values while using only black ink.

-In this body of work, I’ve used the concept of halftones as a unifying theme.
-I explored a variety of patterns, methods, and scales, using them in unconventional and inventive ways.
+In this body of work, I use halftones as a unifying visual language.
+I explore a range of patterns, techniques, and scales, often applying them in unconventional or unexpected ways.

 PORTFOLIOS: